 ST. PETERSBURG, FL

 The Johns Hopkins All Children’s Research and Education Building will be a center for innovation in pediatric education and research where physicians, scientists, and residents will collaborate to promote a team-based approach to the study of medicine and scientific discovery.
-Construction on the new 7-story, 225,000-square-foot facility began in early 2016 and is set to be complete in 2018.
-It will feature an open and flexible design that will support collaboration among approximately 200 people that will work in the building, with a 250-seat auditorium, research offices, simulation lab and research lab space.
+Construction on the new 7-story, 225,000-square-foot facility began in early 2016 and was completed in 2018.
+The facility features an open and flexible design that supports collaboration among approximately 200 people that work in the building, with a 250-seat auditorium, research offices, simulation lab, and research lab space.

-Skanska USA, HDR Architects and the Johns Hopkins project team will be working with MG McGrath Architectural Glass & Glazing on the fabrication and installation of the new All Children’s Research and Education Building’s exterior and interior glass and glazing systems.
-On the exterior, MG McGrath Architectural Glass & Glazing will provide and install curtainwall glazing systems, pre-glazed windows, a glass canopy, and automatic doors.
-On the interior, our team will install interior curtainwall, storefront, glass handrail systems, as well as all glass office doors and sidelights, and ICU doors on the building’s 7th floor.
+Skanska USA, HDR Architects and the Johns Hopkins project team worked with MG McGrath Architectural Glass & Glazing on the fabrication and installation of the new All Children’s Research and Education Building’s exterior and interior glass and glazing systems.
+On the exterior, MG McGrath Architectural Glass & Glazing provided and installed YKK curtainwall glazing systems, pre-glazed windows, a glass canopy, and automatic doors.
+Additional work scope included the interior storefront, 425 linear feet of glass handrail systems, and all of the glass doors for the ICU and offices.